 World Series Events on Artificial intelligence

-The aim of this effort is to set an active agenda for AI during the Slovenian Presidency and to provide a basis for continuing and promoting bilateral discussions in the field of AI and sustainable development beyond the Presidency.
+The aim of this effort is to set an active agenda for AI beyond the Slovenian Presidency and to provide a basis for continuing and promoting bilateral discussions in the field of AI and sustainable development.

-The events will be accompanying by the release of the IRCAI Award, highlighting the valuable work of individual researchers, developers or educators, who have shown results and demonstrated impact from the application of AI to address any of the seventeen UN SDGs.
+The events are being accompanied by the release of the IRCAI Award, highlighting the valuable work of individual researchers, developers or educators, who have shown results and demonstrated impact from the application of AI to address any of the seventeen UN SDGs.
 It will be presented annually to someone who has made a significant contribution (technical, or policy and practice, or research and development) to the AI and SDG community.

 This partnership is made of four main actions during the Presidency from showcasing research in Artificial Intelligence, opinions in Sustainable Development, and policy creation by:

 1. Running an International Events Series showcasing government, research and business perspectives in AI and Sustainable Development across the world from Abu Dhabi, Ottawa, Tel Aviv, Genève, Bucharest, Tokyo, Pairs with OECD and Berlin and ending at the main stage event for DigiEduHack 2021 in Slovenia.

 2. Announcing the IRCAI Top 100 and Awards projects solving problems related to United Nations Sustainable Development Goals with the application of Artificial Intelligence.

 3. Establishing the IRCAI International Network as a tangible result of the Slovenian Presidency, a distributed center of excellence for research, innovation and expertise, to become a world reference in AI that can attract investments in AI and Sustainability research and the best talents in the field, and provide in-depth work based on the multistakeholder global discussions coming from the events series.